Analysis | How U.S. sanctions against Russia work

 In addition, Putin does not seem deterred by Biden’s strategy of a slow escalation of sanctions.
 “It is clear that the sanction threats have failed to deter Russia,” she said, “and any lukewarm response will likely embolden Russia rather than contain it.”

-She suggested the Biden administration shift the red lines to imposing the tough sanctions now, because, she warned, “after the full invasion might be too late.”
+She suggested that the Biden administration shift the red lines to imposing the tough sanctions now, because, she warned, “after the full invasion might be too late.”